amittamse/JWT-node-angular/README.md

-# JWT - Json Web Tokens Application with Node and Angular.
+## JWT - Json Web Token Authentication with Node and Angular.

 * This application demonstrates Json Web Token based authentication with Node as a backend and an Angluar front end.